Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data: Methodology

 As the virus spreads and affects a significant portion of the population in a short period, we can assume temporal virus transmission is through a shift-invariant kernel with exponential decay:

-Here $C>0$ is a parameter that controls the magnitude of the kernel, $\sigma_0 >0$ is a parameter that controls the decaying rate of the event's temporal influences, and we assume $t>t'$ to capture the fact that historical event at time $t'$ has an impact on the current time $t$ but not vice versa.
+Here $C>0$ is a parameter that controls the magnitude of the kernel, and $\sigma_0 >0$ is a parameter that controls the decaying rate of the event's temporal influences.
+We assume $t>t'$ to capture the fact that a historical event at time $t'$ impacts the current time $t$ but not vice versa.

-\paragraph{A non-stationary spatial kernel} The complex nature of the spatial spread of COVID-19 requires a non-homogenenous and non-stationary spatial kernel function in the point process.
+\paragraph{A non-stationary spatial kernel} The complex nature of the spatial spread of COVID-19 requires a non-homogeneous and non-stationary spatial kernel function in the point process.
 Given two arbitrary locations $s, s^\prime \in \mathcal S$, we define the spatial kernel $\upsilon(s, s^\prime)$ as a inner product between two feature mappings $\phi_s$ and $\phi_{s'}$, i.e,

 where the inner product for functions $\left <f, g \right > \coloneqq \int_{\mathbb{R}^2}f(u)g(u)du$.
 We represent the feature mapping $\phi_s$ as a weighted sum of a set of $R$ independent kernel-induced feature functions $\{\kappa^{(r)}_s \coloneqq \kappa^{(r)}(s, \cdot)\}_{r=1}^{R}$: